soilsensingmonitoring/mlhrsm_1.0/README.md

 Authors: Yuliang Peng (peng68@wisc.edu), Jingyi Huang (jhuang426@wisc.edu)

-This package has been published online: https://doi.org/10.3390/agronomy14030421
+This package has been published online: https://doi.org/10.3390/agronomy14030421 All the R code and datasets can be found here: https://github.com/soilsensingmonitoring/mlhrsm_1.0/tree/main/ReproductionMaterials

 For package support or future collaboration, please contact Dr. Jingyi Huang by email or join our Google Group (mlhrsm@googlegroups.com).